jonasfehr/ofxTimeline/README.md

 ## Updates to this Fork ##
 This fork has been updated to OF 0.10.1

-Tested only on Linux for the time being.
+Tested only on Linux and OSX/MacOS for the time being.
 QtCreator projects have been added to most of the examples.

 The Audioplayer track has been reinstated.
 The *ofOpenALSoundPlayer_Timeline* class is an updated copy of the regular OF OpenAL sound player, except with most of its private members made protected in order to subclass it in *ofOpenALSoundPlayer_TimelineAdditions* which now only contains the code necessary to this addon.